KrozT/afex-fronted/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have the project initialized just go to the address where you have it hosted or your localhost and you will be able to use it.
+Once you have the project built and running on your preferred hosting service or locally, just go to the address where you have it hosted or your localhost and you will be able to use it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>